Pyrofoux/SUPER-IS-HOT/LEVEL DESIGN.md

 Give words available to try combinations but the only one working should be Super is Hot < You is Die

 (its ok if there's other clever solutions)

 Mech: Locked movement or shoot.
 Gravity to create bullet, Suicide to win.

 Makes understand: "DEAD" word, ability to pause whenever

++ Puzzle where need movement to shoot a bullet ?

+Note: Gravity is a bit too hard to apply

 - *Just in time*